 When the data is being fetched, a pop-up is created for each new marker collected, to be displayed when the marker is clicked.
 For each objectType, there is a separate React component for its pop-up to which the item's data is passed so that it can be rendered differently depending on the service type.
 The IrishRailTrain pop-up, Bus pop-up, & BusStop are the most similar and the simplest, as they simply display information passed into their respective components, the only variance being that different objectTypes have different fields to display.
+On mouse-over of a marker icon, a tool-tip displays the item's title, as user feedback expressed that it would be useful for the item's title to be displayed on mouse-over so that the user doesn't have to click into the pop-up to see the service to which a marker belongs.

 Each pop-up has a "star" button which, when clicked, adds the selected item to a list of the user's "favourite" services, which is stored as a cookie in the user's browser.
 This cookie is loaded when the main page is loaded and updated every time an item is toggled to be "starred" or not.
 This list of favourites is used to determine whether or not the item is displayed when the user selects "Show favourites only", as can be seen in the Boolean display formulae previously outlined.
 Favouriting behaves differently depending on the objectType of the item being favourited: notably, buses are favourited not on a per-vehicle basis using the item's objectID, but on a per-route basis.
-This means that if a user favourites, for example, a 401 Bus Éireann bus, every bus on this route will appear when the user applies the "Show favourites only" filter.
-This makes the favourites feature far more useful than it would be otherwise: users are generally interested not in a specific bus vehicle, but a specific bus route.
+This means that if a user favourites, for example, a 401 Bus Éireann bus, every bus on this route will appear when the user applies the "Show favourites feature far more useful than it would be otherwise: users are generally interested not in a specific bus vehicle, but a specific bus route.